Keto-Friendly Cool Whip: Top 14 Brands That Won’t Kick You Out of Ketosis (Ranked)

 When it comes to trends, Trader Joe’s is always on top and coconut is quite trendy lately.
 This option has the highest carb count on this list at 2g per serving, but that’s still manageable.
 Not to mention, sometimes people will swear they have their carb intake right but still aren’t losing weight.

-For those who find themselves asking, “can you be in ketosis and still not lose weight?” the answer is yes.
+For those wondering whether you can be in ketosis and still not lose weight, the answer is yes.
 A calorie deficit is necessary to lose weight, and this low-carb, low-fat whipped topping can be a good way to help get there.

 • Serving Size: 6g